-The fits to the discard rate data for the current trawl fleets (Figure 17) are reasonable given the variability in the data.
+The fits to the discard rate data for the current trawl fleets (Figure 8.17) are reasonable given the variability in the data.
 The discard proportion series has been revised since 2018, so the fits are quite different to those from the 2015 assessment, with estimated discarding rates less than 10% for both fleets.
 The discard rate for the eastern trawl fleet has increased in 2019 and 2020 to the highest rates on record.
 These discarding rates in the eastern trawl fleet warrant close attention in future years.
-To achieve predicted discard rates which have a better match to the overall discard rates, two years of very low (<1%) discard rate data (Table 4) were excluded from the eastern trawl fleet (2002 and 2007) and one additional year of discard rate data was excluded because the number of samples to estimate the discard rate was less than 10 (1992).
-Four years of very low (<1%) discard rates are included in the model, the fitted discard rates match these very low rates well but give very poor fits to all other years with discard rates >1%.
+To achieve predicted discard rates which have a better match to the overall discard rates, two years of very low (<1%) discard rate data (Table 8.4) were excluded from the eastern trawl fleet (2002 and 2007) and one additional year of discard rate data was excluded because the number of samples to estimate the discard rate was less than 10 (1992).
+Four years of very low (<1%) discard rate data were also excluded from the Tasmanian trawl fleet (1993, 2000, 2008 and 2009).
+If these very low discard rates are included in the model, the fitted discard rates match these very low rates well but give very poor fits to all other years with discard rates >1%.
 Including these low discard rates results in much lower overall predicted discard rates compared to the mean of the discard rates over all years with discard data for each fleet.
 Fits to the age and length composition data for discarded catches are shown in Appendix A.

-The base-case model is able to fit the aggregated retained and discarded length-frequency distributions very well (Figure 18 and Appendix A), with the exception of the retained length frequencies from Danish seine onboard.
+The base-case model fits the aggregated retained and discarded length-frequency distributions very well (Figure 8.18 and Appendix A), with the exception of the retained length frequencies from Danish seine onboard.
 Note that a single selectivity is estimated for the combined port and onboard fleet in this case and, with the variation in data apparent between these different sources, the fits to both the port and onboard data require some compromise.
-The aggregated fits to the historical length frequency measurements are excellent (Figure 18).
+The aggregated fits to the historical length frequency measurements are excellent (Figure 8.18).